sconr002/fantasy-football-app/README.md

 Once you have a key from Fantasy Football Nerd, you will need to store the key in the local copy of your application.

-Navigate to the application.yml and store your API key as shown below.
+Navigate to the *application.yml* file and store your API key as shown below.

 ```
 FF_KEY: {your API key}